XITRIX/Moonlight-Switch/README.md

 Or download it from [HB App Store](https://apps.fortheusers.org/switch/Moonlight-Switch)

+> [!TIP]
+> To be able to use high bitrate setting especially with 1080p - resolution, you need to overclock CPU/GPU of your console.
+>
+> To learn more about that you can take a look at [Sys-Clk homebrew](https://github.com/retronx-team/sys-clk) or entire [Atmosphere build - 4IFIR](https://github.com/rashevskyv/4IFIR/blob/main/README_ENG.md) which includes everything you need to overclock your console

+> [!WARNING]
+> I DO NOT RESPOSIBLE FOR ANY DAMAGE TO YOUR CONSOLE IF SOMETHING WILL GO WRONG!
+>
+> I am using 4IFIR by myself and not find any issue, but everything is possible.
+So think by you own head and be responsible for what you do with your devices!

+### iOS, tvOS and macOS
+Accept [invite for TestFlight](https://testflight.apple.com/join/P9EX5vQ5) and download app from there

-# Discord
+## Discord
 Feel free to join [Moonlight discord server](https://discord.gg/fmtcVPzaG4), you will find me there in "switch-help" channel

-# Controls
+## Controls
-## Mouse
+### Mouse
 With touch screen you can move your coursor, tap to left click, scroll 2 fingers to scroll.

 While touching screen ZR and ZL buttons will work like left and right mouse buttons.